rstcloud/rstcloud-mssentinel/Scripts/bulk_ioc_removal/README.md

 ### Parameters

-- `-r, --workspace-rg`: Resource Group of the Azure Sentinel workspace.
+- `-r, --workspace-rg`: Resource Group of the Microsoft Sentinel workspace.
-- `-n, --workspace-name`: Name of the Azure Sentinel workspace.
+- `-n, --workspace-name`: Name of the Microsoft Sentinel workspace.
 - `-s, --subscription-id`: Azure Subscription ID.
 - `-k, --keyword`: Keyword used to search for Indicators of Compromise (IoCs).